 Difference Between Business Intelligence and Business Analytics

-The thing with business intelligence and business analytics is that both these terms are used interchangeably and this includes professionals working in these domains as well!
+The thing with business intelligence vs business analytics is that both these terms are used interchangeably and this includes professionals working in these domains as well!
 However, business experts are always debating if one is a subsection or the other – if there is indeed an overlap between these, how does that happen, and how are they defined?

 Apply Here Online